anonim-01/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 Introduction
 ============

-With the Brazilian localization you can automatically compute sales taxes for goods using AvaTax (Avalara) through API calls, also configure taxes for services.
+With the Brazilian localization, sales taxes can be automatically computed and electronic invoices (NF-e) for goods can be sent using AvaTax (Avalara) through API calls.
+Moreover, taxes for services can be configured.

-For the goods tax computation part, you need to configure the :ref:`contacts <brazil/contacts>`, :ref:`company <brazil/company>`, :ref:`products <brazil/products>`, and :ref:`create an account in
+For the goods tax computation and electronic invoicing part, you need to configure the :ref:`contacts <brazil/contacts>`, :ref:`company <brazil/company>`, :ref:`products
-Avatax <brazil/avatax-account>` from the Odoo general settings.
+<brazil/products>`, and :ref:`create an account in Avatax <brazil/avatax-account>` from the Odoo
+general settings.

 For the services taxes, you can create and configure them from Odoo directly without computing them with AvaTax.